asidikrdn/go-restapi/pkg/README.md

 # PKG

-This folder contains several third party libraries and custom middleware that used in this application.
+This folder contains several third party packages/libraries and custom middleware that used in this application.